day-katy/bank_tech_test/README.md

 Using TDD as my guide, I approached this code as if I were trying to keep track of real-life finances.
 I would want to input the date and the amount of a deposit or withdrawal, and then when printing my statement I would want to know the dates of specific deposits and withdrawals, along with my overall balance.
 After testing and refactoring, I now have code that accomplishes the MVP of the specification, though not yet the edge cases.

+### Further Planning

+I decided to extract my code into three classes: BankAccount, Statement, and TransactionHistory.
+I decided I would need:

+- a way for the transaction data to be stored in a TransactionHistory object
+- for that TransactionHistory object to talk to Statement, so it could be printed and formatted correctly
+- for BankAccount to handle the depositing and withdrawing (maybe renaming it as Transaction?)

 ## Edge Cases

 What happens when a bank account goes below 0?
 Is there an overdraft limit?